 Applicants must provide a writing sample to demonstrate their level and proficiency of writing.

-The GRE is required for the PhD, MS, and Joint PhD Programs.
+The GRE is optional, not required for the PhD, MS, and Joint PhD Programs.
 It is recommended, but not required to the MA in Native American Languages and Linguistics Program.

 English proficiency is one of the requirements for admission for all applicants whose native language is not English.
 Applicants must submit a minimum TOEFL (Test of English as a Foreign Language) score of 550 on the paper-based test (PB), 79 on the internet-based test (iBT), or a IELTS (International English Language Testing System) composite score of 7 (no subject area below a score of 6).
 International students seeking graduate teaching assistantships must attain the minimum TOEFL or IELTS score listed above, and in addition must attain a score of 26 or higher on the speak portion of the TOEFL IBT.